Destinations Greece The Cyclades Santorini

 Must orderthe seasonal tasting menu

-Mediterranean-Greek fine dining inside the medieval Kasteli fortress of Pyrgos — tasting menus, a terrace looking across the entire caldera.
-Modern technique on Cycladic ingredients.
-The Pyrgos splurge dinner, paired easily with a daytime wine tasting nearby.
+Mediterranean-Greek fine dining inside the medieval Kasteli fortress of Pyrgos: tasting menus, a terrace looking clean across the caldera, modern technique on Cycladic ingredients.
+The Pyrgos splurge dinner, and it pairs neatly with a daytime wine tasting nearby.

 Pyrgos KasteliCaldera terracePair with a wine day

-InsiderInside the Kasteli fortress at the top of Pyrgos — book the terrace for sunset, when the island views open up unobstructed.
-Jazz in the background, a serious wine list, and cocktails worth lingering over after the meal.
+InsiderInside the Kasteli fortress at the top of Pyrgos.
+Book the terrace for sunset, when the island opens up unobstructed below you.
+Jazz in the background, a long wine list, and cocktails worth staying for after the meal.

 Bars & Late Night